How Can I Find Anxiety Support Groups Near Me?

 Anxiety can be appropriately treated through online therapy interventions.
 In one study, researchers compared the effectiveness of an internet-based cognitive behavioral therapy intervention to a face-to-face CBT program and found that they were equally as efficacious in treating anxiety disorders.
 CBT is an approach that works by teaching people how turn their unhelpful thoughts into more productive ones.
 This can transform the way they view themselves and others and impact their behaviors as a result.

-Taking part in a support group could be a proactive way to help yourself or someone you know who lives with anxiety.
+Taking part in a support group could be a proactive way to help yourself or someone you know who lives with anxiety, depression, obsessive-compulsive disorder, or other mental health conditions.
 Finding support groups near you includes assessing your options online and in-person through local community resources.
 Spending time learning about what your community has to offer for concerns with anxiety can allow you to find help when you need it most.
 If you feel that your anxiety is affecting your day-to-day functioning or that it’s getting worse, it may be time to reach out for professional support.
-Consider getting started with Regain and connecting with a therapist to help you through your struggles.
+Consider getting started with Regain and connecting with a therapist for online support to help you through your struggles.
 With the right tools, encouragement, and treatment, you can manage anxiety’s impact on your well-being.

 For Additional Help & Support With Your ConcernsThis website is owned and operated by BetterHelp, who receives all fees associated with the platform.